webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 Notice that this directive manages only a single file, which is at ''/srv/salt/code/docs/Settings.php''.
 Since it is included in ''docs_current'', it'll automatically get deployed with ''docs_current''.
 It can also be deployed separately, though, since it's a standalone state.

 === Committing and Deploying Content ===

 Inside the proper directory, run:

  git commit -a "Message"

 To deploy:

- salt-run deploy.run code.codebasename
+ sudo salt-run deploy.run code.codebasename

 Such as

- salt-run deploy.run code.nonshared
+ sudo salt-run deploy.run code.nonshared